JujuAdams/Bento/docs/2.3/Building-Elements.md

 ### Inheritance

 Firstly, Bento object instances must all be children of `oBentoAncestor` and the Create event for your Bento element must include `event_inherited()` as the first line. `oBentoAncestor` sets up the element and without an object inheriting from this parent, Bento will not work.
+Please note that all Bento instances are presumed to be [persistent]() and the `persistent` variable is set to `true` by `oBentoAncestor` manually in code.
+[Bento is its own world](Principles) and the presumption is that the user interface should not be affeccted by room changes.

 ### Variables